 From 2004-2010, she was a member of the Nash Ensemble and made her debut at the BBC Proms.
 The ensemble toured extensively and enjoyed a residency at London's Wigmore Hall.
 Together they made many recordings for Hyperion and Wigmore Live, amongst others, and broadcast regularly on BBC Radio 3.

 As a violist, she also collaborates regularly with the Elias String Quartet.
 As part of their Beethoven cycle they recorded the quintet for Wigmore live-label.
 Their BBC recording of quintets by Mendelssohn and Mozart was chosen as Disc of the Month for BBC Music Magazine.

-Most recently, she co-founded the Stockholm Syndrome Ensemble a group that aims to redefine the concert experience and is made up of some of Europe's most brilliant chamber musicians.
-The ensemble has its own series at 'Musikaliska' in Stockholm and in 2014 a documentary was made of the group for Swedish Television SVT.
+In 2011 she co-founded the Stockholm Syndrome Ensemble a group that aims to redefine the concert experience and is made up of some of Europe's most brilliant chamber musicians.
+The ensemble had its own series at 'Musikaliska' in Stockholm, played in Concertgebouw and in 2014 a documentary was made of the group for Swedish Television SVT.

 Other collaborators Include Nicolas Alstaedt, Jonathan Biss, Pekka Kuusisto, the Chiaroscuro Quartet and her regular duo partner Simon Crawford-Phillips.